The best restaurants in Naples - Citimarks

 Domenico Rea, Visite privée: Naples, Editions du Chêne, 1991.

-The sfogliatella is born in an 18th-century oven burning at 300°C; it was conceived in the crusty and pulpy dream of a nun secluded in her baroque monastery, in constant sight of its decorative golden scrolls. […]
+The sfogliatella emerges from an 18th-century oven burning at 300°C, conceived in the crusty and pulpy dreams of a nun secluded in her baroque monastery, surrounded by decorative golden scrolls.. […]

 The sfogliatella is Naples.
-It has the shape of Naples: an amphitheater where the houses are stacked, one on top of the other, like in a thin ribbon of puff pastry.
-It has the color of Naples, a color of tufa crumbling and flowing towards the sea like a honeycomb in the sun.
-It also has the sweetness of Naples, an oriental sweetness: a rounded, velvety, enveloping sweetness that seduces us, absorbs us and […] makes us forget the thin crumbly ribbons of our western self.
+It has the shape of Naple’s ampitheatric design, with houses stacked, one on top of the other, like in a thin ribbon of puff pastry.
+It has the color of Naples, a hue of tufa crumbling and flowing toward the sea like a sunlit honeycomb.
+It embodies the sweetness of Naples, an oriental sweetness, that is rounded, velvety, and enveloping -enticing us, absorbing us and […] allowing us to momentarily forget the thin, crumbly ribbons of our western self.

 Jean-Noël Schifano, Naples, Seuil, 1981.